HarryAllen1/jhstsa.org/pages/events/Geospatial-Technology.md

 Identity a disaster threat, natural or otherwise, that may impact your community.
 Develop an infographic that communicates hazard zones, evacuation routes, and resource distribution.

+## Pre-conference Submission Requirements

+### January 23rd

+Students submit their research, analysis, and representation of data as 1 multi-page PDF file.

 ## Information

 |                                              |               |